Gordon’s homer helps Twins slow Guardians in 1-0 win

+MINNEAPOLIS (AP)The Cleveland Guardians came to Minnesota and won their seventh consecutive series, pulling ahead of the Twins in the AL Central with five more matchups looming next week.

+Too early to call it a race?
+Perhaps, but after three straight one-run games there’s no denying these division rivals will match up the rest of the way.

-MINNEAPOLIS (AP) — Nick Gordon hit a third-inning home run that stood up for Minnesota starter Devin Smeltzer, and the Twins dodged a sweep, cooling off the Cleveland Guardians with a 1-0 win on Thursday.
+Nick Gordon hit a third-inning home run that stood up for starter Devin Smeltzer as the Twins dodged a sweep, cooling off the Guardians with a 1-0 win on Thursday.

+”I try not to get wrapped up in the race.
+The only pitch that matters is the next one.
+The only game that matters is the next one,” Smeltzer said. ”What happens in the past, you really can’t control.
+If you start riding those waves, that’s when you start getting in trouble.”

-Gordon, subbing for star Byron Buxton in center field, drove a 1-2 curveball from Zach Plesac (3-4) into the grass berm beyond the wall in center.
+Gordon, subbing for ailing star Byron Buxton in center field, drove a 1-2 curveball from Zach Plesac (3-4) into the grass berm beyond the wall in center.
+Smeltzer took it from there, before a high-wire act by Minnesota’s taxed and struggling bullpen finished off the back-and-forth series.

+”We’re not going to back down, but we respect them.
+We know when we play them, they’re good, man,” Guardians manager Terry Francona said. ”They play us as tough as any team has played us the last few years.”

-The Guardians failed to score against Minnesota’s struggling bullpen after loading the bases with no outs in the seventh inning, getting a man to second base with one out in the eighth and putting a runner on second with one out in the ninth.
-Caleb Thielbar recorded his first save by striking out pinch-hitter Steven Kwan to end the game.
+The Guardians loaded the bases with no outs in the seventh inning against Joe Smith.
+They got a man to second base with one out in the eighth facing Jhoan Duran, the Twins’ best reliever.
+They had a runner on second with one out in the ninth against Caleb Thielbar, who recorded his first career save by striking out pinch-hitter Steven Kwan to end the game.

+Cleveland hosts a five-game series against Minnesota starting Monday.
+They play eight more times in September.

+”Hopefully, we can pack the house at Progressive.
+It’s going to be exciting,” Plesac said.

 After blowing a 10-7 ninth-inning lead in an 11-10 loss on Wednesday and squandering a 5-3 eighth-inning edge in a 6-5 defeat on Tuesday, the Twins badly needed a pick-me-up from Smeltzer (4-1).
-The left-hander cruised through six innings, allowing only two singles and one double while striking out three.
+The left-hander cruised through six innings, allowing only two singles and one double while striking out three on a 95-degree afternoon.

 Plesac completed six innings, with three hits and two walks allowed.
 He struck out six.